 Closed December 2015.
 Bought privately 2016.

 Alston Hall former College is about 6 miles east of the border of Preston with easy access to the M6.
-It held residential and day courses mainly art, craft, pottery, music, nature, astronomy and local history sort of thing.
+In its later years it held residential and day courses mainly art, craft, pottery, music, nature, astronomy and local history sort of thing.
 It obtained a Wedding License and updated its accommodation for business conferences and to offer tourist accommodation before it closed.

 Alston Hall was designed by the architect Alfred Darbyshire and built in 1876 for John Mercer colliery owner.